Skip to content

 Pro is what happens when OnPace starts watching your last fourteen days and telling you what you can't see yourself.
 Which category you carry most.
 Which day of the week is statistically your worst.
 When your mid-day pace is below the pace that leads to a clean day, based on your actual behaviour profile and not a generic algorithm.
 Which task, at the moment you commit to it, has a 70% probability of being carried based on your history with that category, that time of day, and that day of the week.

 Pro users can ask OnPace a question you cannot ask any other productivity app: why do I keep avoiding this specific thing?
-The pattern profile is the answer, in facts, in numbers, in behavioural observations, in a compressed fourteen-day summary that gets re-computed every night while you sleep.

 This is what OnPace is.
 If it's what you want, the App Store link is below.
 If it isn't, we mean it when we say OnPace is not for you.
 There are better-tempered apps on every store shelf.
 Use one of those.
 We will not be offended.